LexxaRRioo/rzv_data_engineering_series_s01e01/README.md

 * incremental data loading using Airflow
 * basic ETL via Pandas
 * work with relational databases via SQL and Python
-* setting up connections to sources in Airflow and pgAdmin4
+* setting up connections to sources in Airflow and dbeaver
 * running applications in containers via Docker Compose

 ## 🎞️ Cast